 To customize the navigation panel

 The Navigation Pane in MS Access automatically groups objects.
 However, it gives you the freedom to customize the panel as per your business needs.
 You can use this opportunity to group objects, hide certain objects, and group frequently-used objects together that save you an ample amount of time.
 Just right-click the Navigation Pane and choose Navigation Options.
 Next, add categories and groups to these categories.
-Drag objects from Unassigned Objects group to your custom groups in the Navigation Pane in Access.
+Drag objects from the Unassigned Objects group to your custom groups in the Navigation Pane in Access.

 To attach labels to control objects on a form